-(b) Retirees in Self -Funded Plan Must Enroll in Parts A and B. If you are a Medicare-eligible Retiree who is enrolled in the Self-Funded PPO, you must enroll in Medicare Parts A and B. The Plan will pay your medical claims on the assumption that you have full Medicare coverage under Parts A and B, regardless of whether you have actually enrolled for the full coverage.
-So, failing to enroll in Medicare Parts A and B will result in you having to pay substantially higher out-of-pocket costs for health care services.
-The same rule applies for your Medicare-eligible Dependent.
-Out-of-pocket charges resulting from failure to enroll in Medicare Parts A and B will not apply towards your maximum calendar year out-of-pocket limit under Section 8.5(d).

-(c) Retirees in HMO Must Enroll in Part C. If you are a Medicare-eligible Retiree who is enrolled in the Kaiser HMO, you must enroll in your HMO's Medicare Part C program as soon as you are eligible.
-If you do not enroll, you will pay the difference between the regular (non-Part C) premium charged the Plan by the HMO over the significantly lower Part C premium that the Plan would have been charged by the HMO.
+- (b) Retirees in Self Funded Plan Must Enroll in Parts A and B. If you are a Medicare-eligible Retiree who is enrolled in the Self-Funded PPO, you must enroll in Medicare Parts A and B. The Plan will pay your medical claims on the assumption that you have full Medicare coverage under Parts A and B, regardless of whether you have actually enrolled for the full coverage.
+So, failing to enroll in Medicare Parts A and B will result in you having to pay substantially higher out-of-pocket costs for health care services, including increased premiums.
+The same rule applies for your Medicare-eligible Dependent, unless your Dependent continues working and has health care benefits through his or her own employer's group health plan.
+If your Medicare-eligible Dependent continues working but has Retiree coverage under this Plan through you, then he or she must enroll in Parts A and B when you enroll in these programs or else risk increased Medicare premiums.
+Out-of-pocket charges resulting from failure to enroll in Medicare Parts A and B will not apply towards your maximum calendar year out-of-pocket limit under Section 8.6(c). - (c) Retirees in Kaiser HMO Must Enroll in Part C. If you are a Medicare-eligible Retiree who is enrolled in the Kaiser HMO, you must enroll in your HMO's Medicare Part C program as soon as you are eligible.
+If you do not enroll, you will pay the difference between the regular (non-Part C) premium charged to the Plan by the HMO over the significantly lower Part C premium that the Plan would have been charged by the HMO.
 Blue Shield does not have a comparable Part C Plan.
-If you are enrolled in the Blue Shield HMO at the time you become eligible for Medicare, you will be transferred to the Self-Funded PPO unless you choose to be enrolled in the Kaiser Senior Advantage Plan.

-(d) Part D Prescription Drug Program - Retirees Should NOT Enroll.
-Medicareeligible Retirees are eligible for a prescription drug program under Medicare Part D. However, Retirees covered under the Self-Funded PPO or an HMO are also covered under the Plan's separate prescription drug plan.
-The Plan's prescription drug benefit provides better coverage at less cost than the Medicare Part D program.
-As long as you are covered under the Plan's prescription drug plan, you are considered to have "creditable coverage," which means that, if at some later date you choose to enroll in Medicare Part D, you will not be charged a penalty for delayed enrollment.
-Therefore, you should NOT enroll in Medicare Part D. If you enroll in Medicare Part D outside of the Plan, you and your Dependents will immediately and automatically lose all major medical coverage under the Plan (i.e., either the Self-Funded PPO or one of the two HMOs), though your dental and vision supplemental coverage will not be affected.
-You will not be allowed to re-enroll in one of the Plan's medical programs until the next open enrollment period, and then only if you have terminated your Medicare Part D coverage.
-While the Plan advises you NOT to enroll in Medicare Part D, you still must enroll in both Medicare Parts A and B to receive full coverage in the Plan.

-4.6 Supplemental Benefits Available Even if No Major Medical Coverage.
-Covered Individuals who are enrolled in Medicare (other than Part D) and not enrolled in one of the three benefit options described in Section 6.1 may elect to receive solely the supplemental benefits described in Article X.
+If you are enrolled in the Blue Shield HMO at the time you become eligible for Medicare, you will be transferred to the Self-Funded PPO unless you choose to be enrolled in the Kaiser Senior Advantage Plan. - (d) Part D Prescription Drug Program.
+Medicare-eligible Retirees are eligible for a prescription drug program under Medicare Part D and are automatically enrolled by the Plan and will be charged a premium by Medicare.
+Retirees covered under the Self-Funded PPO or an HMO are not covered under the Plan's prescription drug plan.
+While the Plan has automatically enrolled in Medicare Part D, you still must enroll in both Medicare Parts A and B to receive full coverage in the Plan. - (e) End-Stage Renal Disease.
+If you are diagnosed with End-Stage Renal Disease ("ESRD"), you may be eligible for Medicare.
+If you are eligible for Medicare due to ESRD, you must apply to receive full benefits because enrollment for Medicare benefits is not automatic.
+This Plan coordinates ESRD benefits with Medicare.
+If you do not enroll in Medicare as soon as you are eligible, the Plan will not cover the portion of your expense that Medicare would have paid.
+As soon as you are eligible for Medicare, please enroll and notify the Plan Office immediately. - 4.6 Supplemental Benefits Available Even if No Major Medical Coverage.
+Covered Individuals who are enrolled in Medicare (other than Part D) and not enrolled in either the Self-Funded PPO or Kaiser HMO described in Section 6.1 may elect to receive solely the supplemental benefits described in Article XI.

-4.7 Suspension/Cancelation of Retiree Benefits
+4.7 Suspension/Cancelation of Retiree Benefits.